 Wendy Sloss, XXYY Project Co-Communication Manager

-Wendy Sloss is a Senior Design Technologist with a consulting company in Ottawa, where she has worked for 17 years.
+Wendy Sloss is a Senior Design Technologist with a consulting company in Ottawa, where she has worked since 2000.

 When free time presents itself, Wendy enjoys spending time outdoors with her family, gardening & photography.